cyberphone/jws-ct/README.md

 }
 ```
 You may wonder why this is not already described in the JWS standard, right?
 Because JSON doesn't require
-object properties to be in any specific order as well as having multiple ways of representing the same value,
+object properties to be in any specific order as well as having multiple ways of representing the same data,
 you must apply a simple filter process to the original object in order to create a *robust and platform
 indepdent representation* of the JWS "payload".
 If appied to the sample you would get:
 ```json